 Last year, Tones – real name Toni Watson – was busking on Australia’s Byron Bay, having moved there from Mornington Peninsula in Victoria to pursue performing full-time.
 “I pretty much bought a van and took two weeks annual leave because I wasn’t 100% sure that anything would work,” she told abc.net.
 “I came up to Byron and on the first night of busking a guy walked past and he was like, 'Here’s my card.'
 A month later, I was like ‘what have I got to lose’.”
 That person, Jackson Walkden-Brown, is now her co-manager.

-While the effect of Dance Monkey is still to be fully felt across the world, Tones has already proven she’s more than a one-hit wonder at home: her song Johnny Run Away reached the Top 20 and her latest release Never Seen The Rain is currently at Number 24 and climbing.
+As the effect of Dance Monkey continues to ripple across the world, Tones has already proven she’s more than a one-hit wonder at home: her song Johnny Run Away reached the Top 20 in Australia and her latest release Never Seen The Rain has so far peaked at Number 2.

 Johnny Run Away was inspired by her best friend, who was struggling to come out to his father.
 “It was really confronting because he’s such a strong guy and he’d never spoken about that to me before,” she told ABC.

-Expect to hear more of Tones and I in the coming weeks.
-Her six-track EP, The Kids Are Coming, is released on August 30.
+Get yourself better acquainted with Tones and I on her new six-track EP, The Kids Are Coming, which was released on August 30.
 She plays her first UK shows in London on November 15 and 16.